viblo/pymunk/README.rst

 Pymunk is a easy-to-use pythonic 2d physics library that can be used whenever you need 2d rigid body physics from Python.
-It is built on top of the very nice 2d physics library Chipmunk.
+It is built on top of the very capable 2d physics library Chipmunk.

 2007 - 2016, Victor Blomqvist - vb@viblo.se, MIT License